 As an added bonus, text evidence passages save teachers valuable time when preparing lessons.

-Be sure to check out the BUNDLE of seasonal reading passages at my TPT shop.
+Want seasonal reading practice all year long?
+Grab the BUNDLE of seasonal reading passages at my TPT shop.

 Want to learn more about text evidence and reading instruction?